Schadonia: Description

 Underneath the apothecia, the (a supporting layer) is dark.
 The inner structure of the apothecia contains paraphyses—thin, branched filaments that help separate the spore-producing cells.
 These paraphyses are not thickened at their tips.
 The asci (spore-producing sacs) typically hold between one and eight spores and are cylindrical to club-shaped.
 When treated with a chemical solution of potassium iodide (K/I+), the spore sacs stain blue, a feature characteristic of the Bacidia-type asci.
 The are ellipsoidal, richly (divided into many compartments by internal walls), and colourless (hyaline).

 Conidiomata (asexual spore-producing structures) have not been observed in Schadonia.
 No lichen substances have been detected through thin-layer chromatography.

 Habitat

-Species of Schadonia are typically found growing on mosses, plant debris, and rocks in montane (mountain) habitats.
+Species of Schadonia are typically found growing on mosses, plant debris, and rocks in montane (mountainous) habitats.